 How does it feel?
 Well, I personally think it feels pretty weird.
 If anyone says it’s relaxing, they either don’t have it up high enough, or they’re lying.
 Okay, maybe they really aren’t lying and they just like the weird prickly sensation of the electrical current going through their skin.
 It’s not painful, but I can’t say it’s completely comfortable, either—but neither is doing crunches!

 How often do you use it?
 Different brands have different directions, but most recommend wearing the belt for 10 minutes to an hour every day.
 I’m guessing, like with any exercise, more is better.
 Just like doing 100 crunches is more effective than doing 10 crunches, using the ab belt for an hour is better than 10 minutes.

 Pros and Cons

-I did find a study that showed positive results for strengthening muscle with the Slendertone, but the study showed no improvement when it came to actually body composition (body fat, muscle mass and weight changes), which is what people expect.
+I did find a study that showed positive results for strengthening muscles with the Slendertone, but the study showed no improvement when it came to actual body composition (body fat, muscle mass, and weight changes), which is what people expect.

 The biggest con has to do with body fat.
-Most people who avoid traditional exercise are typically overweight.
-Unfortunately, this excess body fat may actually prevent the electrical current from getting to the muscle and working properly.
+Excess body fat may actually prevent the electrical current from getting to the muscle and working properly.
 Slendertone’s studies were all tested on people with a body mass index under 30, which means they didn’t use it on any obese people in their study.

 Fit or Flop?

 Diet and cardio is the most effective plan of attack against belly fat.
 Add strength training to tone muscles and reshape the body.
-Put all three together (diet, cardio and strength training) and you have a much greater chance of getting the physique of the fitness model you see in the ads promoting the ab belts.
-Because, chances are, they didn’t get that body using the ab belt anyway!
+Put all three together (diet, cardio and strength training) and you can starts to approach the abs you see on the ab belt advertisements.
+Because chances are, the models didn’t get that body using the ab belt anyway!